-- Expansions at the Orlando World Center Marriott development and construction of a 2.3-acre waterpark and a 60,000 gross square-foot meeting space expansion, which is underway and expected to be completed in the first half of 2022; - The Ritz-Carlton Naples a tower expansion and extensive guestroom renovation that will increase the number of suites at the property, paired with the redevelopment of public and meeting space, including the addition of a new pool and cabanas, which are expected to be completed in the fourth quarter of 2022; and - Fairmont Kea Lani, Maui extensive estimated \$128 million renovation of the guestrooms and the addition of a new arrival experience and lobby bar, with the first of two phases finishing in 2022 and the final phase scheduled for completion in the second quarter of 2023.
+- The Ritz-Carlton Naples the opening of the tower expansion and extensive guestroom renovation was substantially completed in 2022, but delayed due to the impacts from Hurricane Ian.
+The expansion will increase the number of suites at the property, paired with the redevelopment of public and meeting space, including the addition of a new pool and cabanas.
+The projects will debut when the property reopens.
+The property is targeting a phased reopening strategy to begin in the summer of 2023. - Fairmont Kea Lani, Maui completion of the final phase of an extensive estimated \$138 million renovation of the guestrooms and the addition of a new arrival experience and lobby bar, expected in the fourth quarter of 2023. - Hilton Singer Island Oceanfront/Palm Beaches Resort transformational repositioning renovation to become an independent resort hotel.